ACHC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Acadia Healthcare Company, Inc. Investors With Substantial Losses Have Opportuni...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Acadia Healthcare Company, Inc. ("Acadia Healthcare" or "the Company") (NASDAQ: ACHC ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+03, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Acadia Healthcare Company, Inc. (“Acadia Healthcare” or“the Company”) (NASDAQ: ACHC) and certain of its officers.

 Class Definition